 THE ONES TO WATCH

-IP: How did you get interested in photography?
+AM: How did you get into modelling?

 are from everywhere.
 Artists, Actors & FilmMakers, Photographers, Models, Fashion Designers, from L.A, Tokyo, Moscow, London, Shanghai, Bucharest, Bangkok, Milan, NewYorkCity, Seoul, Paris, Zurich, Madrid, Berlin, or Beijing...
 Aserican believe in a true International Culture & Fashion Magazine.

 In his latest project "Jasper" Genitempo explores the dark, misty mountains of the Ozark region.
 With a poetic quality, he captures the isolation a...